-Dallas Baptist University offers undergraduate, post bachelor, graduate, and post master's certificates in multiple fields of study.
-With the working adult in mind, certificate programs are designed for individuals who are seeking to prepare for new careers, qualify for promotions, gain or refine expertise in a particular area of study, enhance educational or professional credentials, or to pursue a course of study simply for self-enrichment.
+Dallas Baptist University offers undergraduate, graduate, and post master's certificates in multiple fields of study.
+With the working adult in mind, certificate programs are designed for individuals who are seeking to prepare for new careers or promotions, gain or refine expertise in a particular area of study, enhance educational or professional credentials, or to pursue a course of study simply for self-enrichment.